jsilber17/GDP-Satellite-Predictions/README.md

 * Further investigation into my cross validation function
 * The images do not contain the full CBSA area which can make some smaller CBSA areas seem larger than they are

-#### Next Steps
+#### Next Steps and Results
-* The models are able to predict within 100,000 million dollars of GDP on a scale of trillions of dollars (1 million millions)
+* The models are able to predict within 100 billion dollars of GDP on a scale of trillions of dollars
 * Automate the Earth Engine process to get a larger dataset of images
 * Create a Convolutional Neural Net for image prediction